Akalu/cloud-security/README.md

 Overview
 =========
-All of the code is organized into two separate services, all running in docker containers
+All of the code is organized into two separate services, the Keycloak server is running in docker container

 # Resource service